-44 Disaster-related losses are treated as capital transfers.
+45 Disaster-related losses are treated as capital transfers.

-45 For detail on the estimation of expected loss ratios and expected income ratios, see Chen and Fixler (2003).
+46 For detail on the estimation of expected loss ratios and expected income ratios, see Chen and Fixler (2003).

-Insurance Commissioners on premiums written as a share of total homeowners' multiple peril premiums; this portion is allocated entirely to PCE.
+- For homeowners' multiple peril insurance, the portion that covers renters and condominium owners is estimated using data from the National Association of Insurance Commissioners on premiums written as a share of total homeowners' multiple peril premiums; this portion is allocated entirely to PCE.
 The remaining portion of homeowners' insurance, which covers owner-occupied (non-condominium) dwellings and which accounts for about 94 percent of total coverage, is allocated to PCE using information on coverage limitations for household contents relative to dwelling values.
-This information indicates that household contents coverage is about 20 percent of the value of dwelling coverage.

-- This 20 percent ratio is also used in the PCE allocation of farmowners' multiple peril and earthquake insurance. - Insurance on personal property is estimated to account for 27 percent of the total for inland marine insurance, based on information from the Inland Marine Underwriters Association and the American Association of Insurance Services. - For private workers' compensation, all of domestic supply is attributed to persons, to which are added estimates of self-insured premiums and benefits paid by employers. - For motor vehicle insurance, the services covering business use of household owned-vehicles is excluded, based on the business portion of mixed-use household motor vehicles.
+This information indicates that household contents coverage is about 20 percent of the value of dwelling coverage. - This 20 percent ratio is also used in the PCE allocation of farmowners' multiple peril and earthquake insurance. - Insurance on personal property is estimated to account for 27 percent of the total for inland marine insurance, based on information from the Inland Marine Underwriters Association and the American Association of Insurance Services. - For private workers' compensation, all of domestic supply is attributed to persons, to which are added estimates of self-insured premiums and benefits paid by employers. - For motor vehicle insurance, the services covering business use of household owned-vehicles is excluded, based on the business portion of mixed-use household motor vehicles.